Issued Challenge to States

 In consultation with the FCC, the Department of Education has released a new version of its School 2.0 bandwidth planner available at etoolkit.org.

-• The updated Bandwidth Planner is part of the “Digital Textbook Playbook” and the new release is a result of collaboration from FCC engineers and members of the Digital Textbook Collaborative.
+• The updated Bandwidth Planner is part of the “Digital Textbook Playbook” and the new release is a result of collaboration between FCC engineers and members of the Digital Textbook Collaborative.

 Leveraging technology can improve the opportunity for educational access, improve student engagement and achievement, and improve learning productivity.